MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfa-userstates.md

    :::image type="content" border="true" source="./media/howto-mfa-userstates/sort.png" alt-text="Screenshot that shows an example of how to filter a large user sort.":::

-During transition to the new per-user MFA experience, you can also access the lagacy per-user MFA experience.
+During transition to the new per-user MFA experience, you can also access the legacy per-user MFA experience.
 The format is:

 `https://account.activedirectory.windowsazure.com/usermanagement/multifactorverification.aspx?tenantId=${userTenantID}`